aklikic/fintech-workshop/payments/README.md

 ### Workflows
 - **TransactionWorkflow**: Orchestrates transaction processing with the following steps:
   1. **validate-card**: Validates card details against stored card data
-  2. **authorize-transaction**: Calls the corebanking service to authorize the transaction
+  2. **authorize-transaction**: Calls the corebanking service to authorize the transaction and pauses
+  3. **capture-transaction**: Captures the authorized transaction (triggered externally)

   The workflow uses the idempotency key as the workflow ID and includes a 5-minute timeout.

 ### gRPC Endpoints
 - **CardGrpcEndpointImpl**: Provides CRUD operations for card management
-- **TransactionGrpcEndpointImpl**: Exposes the TransactionWorkflow's `startTransaction` method and provides transaction status queries
+- **TransactionGrpcEndpointImpl**: Exposes the TransactionWorkflow's `startTransaction` and `captureTransaction` methods and provides transaction status queries

 ## Transaction Processing Flow

 1. **Start Transaction**: Client calls `StartTransaction` with card details and transaction information
 2. **Card Validation**: Workflow validates the provided card details against stored card data
-3. **Account Authorization**: If card is valid, workflow calls the corebanking service to authorize the transaction
+3. **Account Authorization**: If card is valid, workflow calls the corebanking service to authorize the transaction and pauses
+4. **Capture Transaction**: Client calls `CaptureTransaction` to complete the transaction capture
-4. **Response**: Client receives transaction status and can query for updates using `GetTransaction`
+5. **Response**: Client receives transaction status and can query for updates using `GetTransaction`

 ## Service Configuration